Traveling Europe is incredibly affordable and the public transportation is unlike anywhere else in the world.

 Couchsurfing is a great way to gain an authentic experience with people from all around the world.

 Even better, you save money when you're couchsurfing because you don't have to spend any money on accomodations.

 Couchsurfing is exactly what it sounds like – you stay with locals of the city you're visiting and crash on their couch.
-If you're lucky, you may get a guest bedroom.

 I've couchsurfed once and my mom has several times.